• Playbook

 Biking in Bend parks is a great activity to share with families and friends alike with fresh air, a little exercise and interesting sights to see.
-With many off-street trails available, the parks’ trail system is well-suited for all ages to pedal together on the same trails.
+With many off-street trails available, the parks’ trail system is well-suited for all ages to pedal together.

 According to the state of Oregon, “electric assisted bicycle” means a vehicle that: